15 Tips for Managing Credit Card Debt

 Tip No. 5: Cut back on discretionary expenses

 Debt reduction and balance transfer payoffs are more effective with more cash.
 So, the more you can cut back on other expenses, the more cash flow you have to get out of debt.
-Here are a few tips for cutting back:
+Creating a budget is a great way to track and find places to cut back.
+Here are a places you can try to cut back:

-Always keep in mind that cutting back as much as possible accelerates your debt management plan.
+Remember, every little bit helps in reaching your financial goals faster.
 However, don’t do the financial equivalent of a crash diet; it can lead to spending splurges.
 Always aim to make a plan that you can maintain.

 Tip No. 6: Don’t neglect your savings

 One thing that you shouldn’t cut out to eliminate debt is savings.
-You should always make an effort to save; think of it like a bill that you owe yourself.
+Unexpected expenses, like car repairs or medical bills, can derail your progress and potentially push you further into debt if you don’t have a safety net.
+Aim to strike a balance.
 Ideally, you want to save about 5-10% of your take-home income per month.
-However, you should at least be saving something each month.
+If that isn’t doable, even smaller, yet consistent contributions to an emergency savings account can make a difference.
 Otherwise, living paycheck-to-paycheck puts you one emergency or unexpected expense away from more debt.

 Tip No. 7: Increase payments as you free up cash flow